U.S. Exchanges

 Risks & Considerations

-Medical device and biotech firms often rely on debt for R&D; sustained high interest rates can pressure margins and slow innovation cycles across the sector.
+Medical technology firms rely heavily on financing for research.
+Sustained high interest rates can pressure net margins and delay new product launches.

 Frequently Asked Questions

-XLV at 0.08% and VHT at 0.09% are the most cost-efficient broad healthcare ETFs available to U.S. investors today.
+XLV (0.08%) and VHT (0.09%) are the most cost-efficient broad-sector options currently available to investors on U.S. exchanges.

-Biotech ETFs like IBB or XBI focus on R&D and clinical breakthroughs with higher volatility, whereas XLV/VHT include stable pharmaceuticals, services, and insurers.
+Biotech funds (IBB, XBI) focus on R&D and clinical innovation with higher volatility, while broad funds like XLV include stable insurers and equipment manufacturers.

 Last updated April 2026 · Data sourced from U.S. exchange filings